isntlee/Sagacity/README.md

 - [Materialize 1.0.0](https://materializecss.com/)
     - Materialize is a framework, created and designed by Google, that emphasizes a modern and clean layout.
 - [jQuery 3.5.0](https://jquery.com/y/)
-    - jQuery, the classic choice, I decided to make this the corner-stone of my scripts framework.
+    - jQuery, the classic choice, I decided to make this a crucial part of my scripts framework.
 - [Flask 1.1.2](https://flask.palletsprojects.com/en/1.1.x/)
     - Flask is a lightweight WSGI web application framework used to render the back-end with the front.